-The HGIA's contributions made to the plan were approximately \$27,300 and \$16,000 for the fiscal years ended June 30, 2016 and 2015, respectively.
+The HGIA's contributions made to the plan were approximately \$40,700 for the fiscal year ended June 30, 2018.

 NOTE I - DEFERRED COMPENSATION PLAN

 The State offers its employees a deferred compensation plan created in accordance with Internal Revenue Code Section 457.
 The plan, available to all State employees, permits employees to defer a portion of their salary until future years.
 The deferred compensation is not available to employees until termination, retirement, death, or an unforeseeable emergency.